stackrox/stackrox/scanner/decisions/0004-scannerv4-read-vulneralbilities.md

 The CVSS Updater handler, paired with a singleton in Central, will offer an HTTP handler so Scanner can retrieve the consolidated NVD CVSS data.

 Within Scanner V4, there's a component named as 'data retriever', which in Scanner V2 was called the 'updater'.
-This name, 'updater', could be mistaken for the data updating GitHub action workflow in the Scanner V4 context.
-This CVSS data retriever in Scanner V4 communicates directly with Central's CVSS data retrieval endpoint.
+We will rename to retriever because the name, 'updater', could be mistaken for the data updating GitHub action workflow in the Scanner V4 context.
+This CVSS data retriever in Scanner V4 communicates directly with Central's NVD CVSS data retrieval endpoint.

 ### Central CVSS data retrieving Endpoints